Brexit: Timeline

-The withdrawal had been advocated by hard Eurosceptics and opposed by pro-Europeanists and soft Eurosceptics, with both sides of the argument spanning the political spectrum.
+The withdrawal had been advocated by mostly right-wing and conservative hard Eurosceptics and opposed by pro-Europeanists mostly from the rest of the political spectrum.
 In 1973, the UK joined the European Communities (EC) – principally the European Economic Community (EEC) – and its continued membership was endorsed in the 1975 membership referendum.
 In the 1970s and 1980s, withdrawal from the EC was advocated mainly by the political left, e.g. in the Labour Party's 1983 election manifesto.
 The 1992 Maastricht Treaty, which founded the EU, was ratified by the British parliament in 1993 but was not put to a referendum.
 The Eurosceptic wing of the Conservative Party led a rebellion over the ratification of the treaty and, with the UK Independence Party (UKIP) and the cross-party People's Pledge campaign, then led a collective campaign, particularly after the Treaty of Lisbon was also ratified by the European Union (Amendment) Act 2008 without being put to a referendum following a previous promise to hold a referendum on ratifying the abandoned European Constitution, which was never held.
 After promising to hold a second membership referendum if his government was elected, Conservative prime minister David Cameron held this referendum in 2016.
 Cameron, who had campaigned to remain, resigned after the result and was succeeded by Theresa May.

 On 29 March 2017, the British government formally began the withdrawal process by invoking Article 50 of the Treaty on European Union with permission from Parliament.
 May called a snap general election in June 2017, which resulted in a Conservative minority government supported by the Democratic Unionist Party (DUP).
 UK–EU withdrawal negotiations began later that month.
 The UK negotiated to leave the EU customs union and single market.
 This resulted in the November 2018 withdrawal agreement, but the British parliament voted against ratifying it three times.
 The Labour Party wanted any agreement to maintain a customs union, while many Conservatives opposed the agreement's financial settlement, as well as the "Irish backstop" designed to prevent border controls between Northern Ireland and the Republic of Ireland.
 The Liberal Democrats, Scottish National Party (SNP), and others sought to reverse Brexit through a proposed second referendum.